Jurrion Dickey: College football

 Dickey committed to Oregon in May 2022 and signed his letter of intent in December 2022.
 Upon joining the Oregon Ducks in the summer of 2023, he asked for and received jersey No. 99 at Oregon.
 Oregon wide receivers coach Junior Adams noted: "He wanted 99, so he got 99.
 If you know Jurrion, that's Jurrion.
 I've never had a 99 in 20 years, it's a first."
 He later changed his jersey to #13.
+Dickey enrolled at Midland University, a Nebraska-based NAIA program competing in the Great Plains Athletic Conference (GPAC), on January 15, 2026.